bbrzycki/setigen/docs/source/basics.rst

                                 data)

-If you know the parameters behind the data generation, and not necessarily the actual frame resolution, you may use :func:`setigen.Frame.from_backend_params`:
+If you know the parameters behind the data generation, and not necessarily the actual frame resolution, you may use :func:`setigen.frame.Frame.from_backend_params`:

 .. code-block:: Python